maearon/ruby-rails-boilerplate/README.md

-# Rails REST API + NextJS Prisma boilerplate 🇻🇳
+# Rails REST API + NextJS boilerplate 🇻🇳
 ## Description

-Rails REST API boilerplate for typical project
+Rails REST API boilerplate for typical project can connect and interact with Posgres default by Prisma

 ## Table of Contents